msavaliya1612/Gravity-Dash/README.md

 * **Rewarded Ads:** Integrated "Revive" system to boost player retention.
 * **Global Leaderboard:** Track your high scores and compete for the top spot.

-## 💰 Monetization Strategy (2026 Ready)
-This project is designed to generate revenue through:
-1.  **Rewarded Videos:** Players watch an ad to get +50 coins or a life revive.
-2.  **Display Ads:** Optimized for Google AdSense or Monetag banners.
-3.  **Viral Loop:** Built-in "Share Score" mechanics to drive organic traffic from social media.

 ## 🛠️ Technical Stack
 * **Language:** JavaScript (ES6+)